WeiDaiWD/SEAL-Depth-Estimator/README.md

 # SEAL-Depth-Estimator

-Query with a polynomial modulus degree, a bit-size of plaintext modulus, and a vector of bit-sizes of ciphertext moduli to learn the maximum depth (a.k.a. the number of sequential squaring operations on a ciphertext) and the noise budget left when the maximum depth has reached.
+Query with a polynomial modulus degree, a bit-size of plaintext modulus, and a vector of bit-sizes of ciphertext moduli to learn the maximum depth (a.k.a. the number of sequential multiplication operations on a ciphertext) and the noise budget left when the maximum depth has reached.
 This program uses asymmetric encryption and fully split batching (`BatchEncoder`).

 ## How to Use